 Rationale What would be the smallest portion of a fingerprint leading to a 1/2 chance of being correctly guessed as belonging to a particular individual?

 A typical fingerprint consists of 24 six-ridge squares.

-Hence, chance of correct full fingerprint guess: $1/2^{24}$
+Hence, the chance of correct full fingerprint guess: $1/2^{24}$ considering the spatial restrictions

 Source: Dr. Walter Scheirer